 I prefer to do all of my dodging and burning for landscape photography in Photoshop with an overlay layer.
 It takes a moment to create this layer, but if you take the time to create a Photoshop action for this process, it can be quickly accessed with the click of a button.
 You can certainly get into more complex manipulation of the light and dark areas through Luminosity Masking, but I consider that an advanced technique to be covered sometime in another post.
 Let’s start with the simple one.

 Here is an example of a before and after the use of this simple, yet powerful technique.
 The Image #1 on the left is straight out of camera.
 The Image #2 on the right had about one minute of dodging and burning done to it.

 With the opacity of the brush so low, the effect is cumulative.
 Start subtly and build it up as you see fit.
 It’s an easy way to make dramatic changes for your landscape photos, to add contrast, paths of light, and focus attention on your subject.

 Have fun with your dodging and burning.
-It’s up to you how you want your images to be perceived.
+It’s up to you how you want others to perceive your images.

 Kate is a professional landscape photographer and educator based in Charleston, SC.
 Her intense passion for the natural world is matched only with her desire to share that passion with her students.
 "Being a great photographer is not about what kind of camera you own.
 It's about studying the light, crafting a great composition, and expressing your vision through practice and education"